 “At a high level, blockchain technology allows a network of computers to agree at regular intervals on the true state of a distributed ledger,” says an expert in blockchain technologies and cryptocurrency.
 “Such ledgers can contain different types of shared data, such as transaction records, attributes of transactions, credentials, or other pieces of information.
 The ledger is often secured through a clever mix of cryptography and game theory and does not require trusted nodes like traditional networks.
 This is what allows bitcoin to transfer value across the globe without resorting to traditional intermediaries such as banks.”

-The Blockchain technology was first revealed by Satoshi Nakamoto in his paper “Bitcoin: A Peer-to-Peer Electronic Cash System” which provided the mathematical foundation and approach for bitcoin crytocurrency.
-Blockchain is not only the foundational technology for crytocurrency but has found wide acceptance in the more traditional financial services industry and smart contracts.
+Blockchain is not only the supporting technology for cryptocurrency but has found full acceptance in the more traditional financial services industry and smart contracts.

 Blockchain: Business Uses

-Blockchain technology is viewed as a more promising than the cryptocurrency it was designed to support.
-The benefits of Blockchain has the potential to sustain its value for generations to come to support an array of different industries as follows:
+Blockchain technology is more promising than the cryptocurrency it was designed to support.
+The benefits of blockchain have the potential to sustain its value for the long-term to support an array of business transactions that encompass:

 - Citizen Voting